SKnoedler/ContactApp/README.md

 As soon as you submit your request, an email is sent to my personal email adress and my database gets updated!

-# Quick Start
+## Quick Start
-Req.: Add your DATABASE URI in app.py and your mail params in send_mail.py
+Requirement: Add your DATABASE URI in app.py and your mail params in send_mail.py

 ### Install dependencies
 ```